 The cell of organisms is made up of various organic as well as inorganic elements and water.
-All the chemicals or molecules essential for maintenance of all vital or physiological action of the body are termed biomolecules.
+All the chemicals or molecules essential for the maintenance of all vital or physiological actions of the body are termed biomolecules.

 A biomolecule or biological molecules are present in organisms that are essential to one or more biological processes like cell division, morphogenesis, or development.

 Most biomolecules are organic compounds.
 These chemicals are mostly composed of Carbon, Hydrogen, Oxygen, Nitrogen, Sulfur, and phosphorus, these found in living tissues are termed ‘biomolecules’.
 Biomolecules can be classified as carbohydrates, amino acids, nucleotide bases, fatty acids, etc.

 - Some important inorganic constituents are also found in livings as such: Sodium, potassium, calcium, magnesium, and other compounds like NaCl, CaCO3, etc. These elements help in several functions like major cations (Na, K) and anions(Cl) in most physiological processes as well as Involved in energy transfer reactions(P in ATP).

 - The biomolecules include macromolecules, i.e., proteins, nucleic acids, lipids, and polysaccharides in living systems.

 - Biomacromolecules are polymers. which are made up of building blocks of different types.
 Biomacromolecules have molecular weights ranging from 18 to around 800 daltons (Da) approximately.

 Endogenous and exogenous: